Rethinking Education for the 21st Century

 Education is how we transfer knowledge, skill, and wisdom from one generation to the next.
-But as families trend toward fewer children, the burden of an growing human knowledge base must be transferred to an ever fewer number of individuals.
-Maximizing the transfer of knowledge, therefore, is increasingly vital to sustaining civilization itself.
-But the schools of today are bound to the past.
-Education vouchers and other innovations, may offer a path toward freeing them.
+But as families trend toward fewer children, the burden of a growing human knowledge base must be transferred to an ever fewer number of individuals.
+Maximizing this transfer, therefore, is increasingly vital to sustaining civilization itself.
+But the education systems of today are shackled to the past.
+Education vouchers and other innovations may offer a path toward freeing them.

-It is this bureaucratic inertia that allows summer vacations to continue, despite mountains of evidence that students forget over the summer what they learned in the prior year.
+It is this bureaucratic inertia that allows summer vacations to continue, despite mountains of evidence that over the summer, students forget much of what they learned in the prior year, requiring weeks of reteaching.
 Students still shuttle from classroom to classroom, subject to subject, as if they were on an assembly line.
 Grade levels are based on age, not skill, competency, or merit.
 Education in the era of the Model T, while we live in the age of Tesla.

 The ideal education system would allow students to pass grades through merit, not age.
 And it would adapt, perhaps using AI, to each individual student’s learning style and preferences.
 It would also make learning fun and interactive, where possible.
-Competency based, flexible, and engaging.
-We have the technology to do this today, all that stands in the way is bureaucracy and a lack of imagination.
+Competency-based, flexible, and engaging is what is needed.
+We have the technology to do this today, all that stands in the way is bureaucracy and perhaps a lack of imagination.

 A voucher system may provide a key piece of the puzzle.
 School vouchers are a simple concept.
 Every child of school age receives a voucher from the government that is worth a set amount of tuition.
 Parents/students can use that voucher at the school of their choice.
 They are no longer bound to the whims of arbitrary district borders.

-School choice forces quasi competition between schools for students’ vouchers.
+School choice forces a kind of quasi-competition between schools for vouchers.
 Private schools would emerge that offer unique teaching methods, and perhaps schools would specialize, with some focusing on STEM fields, and others on the humanities/soft sciences.
-Vouchers are the 21st Century sword that can cut schools free of the red tape of the 20th.
+Vouchers could be the 21st Century sword that can cut schools free of the red tape of the 20th.

-From Kindergarten though middle school, the government would set core competencies, measured by standardized testing, to ensure all students are well-rounded in what they learn.
+From Kindergarten through middle school, the government would set core competencies, measured by standardized testing, to ensure all students are well-rounded in what they learn.
 Schools, however, would have broad authority in how they taught these core competencies.
-At the high school level, schools would be given broader room to specialize in what they teach as well.

-School vouchers are not a new idea.
-The concept has been tested before.
-But there is tremendous variance in how such systems are designed.
+School vouchers are not a new idea, but there is tremendous variance in how such systems are designed.
+This makes studying their effects exceedingly difficult.
 So do vouchers work?
-Real world data are encouraging, but admittedly, not mind-blowing.
+Real-world data are encouraging, but admittedly, not mind-blowing.

 A comprehensive review in the National Bureau of Economic Research of numerous studies on vouchers from India, to the US, to Sweden, found no systematic improvement in student outcomes.
-Nonetheless, in some setting, certain groups showed significant improvements.
-The literature also suggests that the use of vouchers improve the parallel public school system, and the data suggests there are generally no negative effects on student outcomes when a voucher system is adopted.
+Nonetheless, in some settings, certain groups of students showed significant improvements.
+The literature also suggests that the use of vouchers improves the parallel public school system.
+Crucially, however, the data suggests there are generally no negative effects on student outcomes when a voucher system is adopted.

-In accordance with my prior work on patent buyouts, the government should offer a bounty, perhaps a patent buyout or a cash prize, for anyone who can develop a tool that substantially improves student learning outcomes.
-Such a tool, perhaps a laptop equipped with AI, could utilize algorithms to teach student’s in the most effective way possible.
-It would need to be engaging and adapt to each student, much like our social media and gaming already adapts to the individual.
+Looking beyond, in accordance with my prior work on patent buyouts, the government could offer a bounty, perhaps a patent buyout or a cash prize, for anyone who can develop a tool that substantially improves student learning outcomes.
+Such a tool, perhaps a laptop equipped with AI, could utilize algorithms to help teach students in the most effective way possible.
+Lessons would need to be engaging and adapt to each student, much like our social media and gaming already adapts to individual preferences.

 Once developed and demonstrated, the winner(s) would be paid the bounty, and the government would open-source the technology.
-Open-sourcing would make it affordable, and open it to further innovation by the fledgling private school system, that would now be free enough to take full advantage of the new technology.
+Open sourcing would make it affordable, and open it to further innovation by the fledgling private school system, now free from 20th-century shackles.